“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already

 The moment your organization embarks on a content marketing strategy, it becomes a brand publisher.

 Your content isn’t just competing with your rival brand publishing activities, but with a broad spectrum of professional publications and the wealth of user-generated content.
 That is to say, grabbing and retaining attention is one of marketings most pronounced challenges.

 For anyone feeling slightly overwhelmed by this prospect, we’ve pulled together five essential tips to help you improve your publishing efforts success, as well as five things to avoid.

 Every publisher must know their audience.
-If you lack clarity on this front, carry out an audience persona audit, especially if you haven’t recently.
+Most importantly, carry out an audience persona audit, especially if you haven’t recently.
 Identify and document key demographics, pain points and the needs of your target buyers, so every content publisher within your business has a single source of truth about the who you are reaching out to.